ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 Accessibility practitioners noticed this issue, and entirely justifiable demands for it to be fixed were raised.
 Of note, I’d like to highlight [Adrian Roselli’s diligent, methodical, and matter-of-fact efforts to document and report this](https://adrianroselli.com/2018/05/display-contents-is-not-a-css-reset.html).

-Fixes were made, evergreen browsers were updated, and we got a happy ending.
+Fixes were made, browsers were updated, and we got a happy ending.
 Right?
 Not so fast.

 ## Regressions

 In software development, a regression can be a few things.
-The term is commonly used in a negative context to communicate how updated behavior has unintentionally been reverted to a previous way of working.
+The term is commonly used in a negative context to communicate how updated behavior has unintentionally been reverted to a previous, less desirable way of working.

 For `display: contents`, it meant that everyone’s auto or [near-auto updating browsers](https://css-tricks.com/evergreen-does-not-mean-immediately-available/#aa-the-browsers-themselves) scrapped the very necessary bug fix and went back to destroying the underlying qualities that make semantic HTML communicate with assistive technology.